 Even vehicles with steel pillars in the doors, side curtain airbags, and side seat airbags can suffer severe damage, thus, injuring those inside the vehicle if a truck T-bones them.

-If you are in a T-bone accident, you could expect:
+If you are injured in a T-bone crash, you could expect:

 - Bruises, cuts, scratches, and scrapes.

 - Face and eye injuries.